-The Board has adopted Corporate Governance Guidelines and periodically reviews and ratifies those guidelines, including most recently on February 2, 2021.
+The Board has adopted Corporate Governance Guidelines and periodically reviews and ratifies those guidelines, including most recently on February 8, 2022.
 The Corporate Governance Guidelines can be accessed at the Company's website, inc.skywest.com.
+Please note, however, that the information contained on the website is not incorporated by reference in, or considered part of, this proxy statement.

-The Corporate Governance Guidelines supplement the Company's Bylaws and the charters of the Board's committees.
+The Corporate Governance Guidelines supplement the Company's Amended and Restated Bylaws and the charters of the Board's committees.
 Excerpts from the principal sections of the Company's Corporate Governance Guidelines are noted below.